The Ultimate Guide to Conducting Effective Business and Payroll Audits

 How to Conduct an audit: 5 steps

-1. Begin planning the audit
+1. Begin planning the business audit

 Like anything in business, efficient audits require planning.
 So, your first step toward internal audits is planning the process.